Skip to main content

 3 Comments

-• Avatar Mary Odell says:
+• Mary Odell says:

 Thank, you Ken, for continuing to share your story.
 He never stops writing, does He?
 God bless you.

-• Avatar Ken Van Velzen says:
+• Ken Van Velzen says:

 Thank you Mary.
 My path back to God had to be retold many times just as a reminder to myself that a bad day today sure beats those broken days of history.

-• Avatar Scott VanLue says:
+• Scott VanLue says:

 “Real gold fears no fire”.
 (Randy Alcorn) and you are real gold Ken!